 In his example as Immanuel (God with us in human form).
 Jesus agonized with such intensity that his sweat was as drops of blood.
 He prayed the same prayer not once, not twice, but three times before he surrendered saying nevertheless, not my will but thine be done.”
 (Luke 22:39-46, KJV)

-Like sheep we follow the shepherd.
+Every sheep has but one clear responsibility–to follow the shepherd.
 When we follow: